–Sorry, I’m not accepting new clients at this moment. I wish you best of luck in your healing journey.–

 “Knowing others is wisdom, knowing yourself is Enlightenment” – Lao Tzu

 As your therapist, I help you bring a flow into your life.
 I follow your process and walk with you, side by side, into the hidden parts of yourself which tell your story.
 Here is where we acknowledge both your pain and your resiliency.
 We then set up a path for healing & transformation.

+Professional Background: I am a licensed Marriage and Family Therapist #120587 at the Living Arts Counseling Center.
+I have an MA in “Counseling Psychology with concentration in Drama Therapy” at the California Institute of Integral Studies.
 Raised in Lebanon and having lived abroad in Belgium, United Arab Emirates, and in California, I earned insight and deep understanding about cultural differences which reflect in a culturally sensitive therapy process with my clients.